dshanske/indieweb-post-kinds/readme.txt

 == Changelog ==
+	= Version 2.7.1 ( 2017-11-25 ) =
+		* Fix check-in markup
-	= Version 2.7.0 ( 2017-11-24 ) =
+		* Fix errors caused by transition to arrays in 2.7.0 by not calling for single values in output = Version 2.7.0 ( 2017-11-24 ) =
 		* Introduction of MF2_Post class to convert the Post into MF2 properties as a replacement for Kind_Meta
 		* Unit tests for Kind_Taxonomy